-Ker Puja 2018 – 2019
+Ker Puja 2021

-History Of Ker Puja
+History of Ker Puja

 Ker Puja is performed two weeks after the start of Kharchi Puja.
 In between the two Pujas, a total of 14 different deities have been worshipped.
 The last part of this process of Ker Puja, where Ker is honoured, the guardian deity of the Vastu Devata.

-How Is Ker Puja Celebrated?
+How is Ker Puja Celebrated?

 During the Puja, entrances of the capital city of Tripura, Agartala is closed off to protect the area.
 The people here are restricted in many ways.
 They are not allowed to dance, wear shoes, or even light fires.
-Anyone not adhering to these rules is burdened with a fine and the Puja begins again.
+Anyone not adhering to these rules is imposed with a fine and the Puja begins again.

 During this time, the elderly, expectant mothers, and the sick are moved to villages nearby.
 This is done to prevent any mishaps that may occur.
 The ceremony begins with a loud bang on the morning of Ker Puja, indicating the start of Ker Puja.
 People during this time are discouraged from making any loud noises.